 Nerve fibers in the small and large bowels transmit information to and from the brain.
 In addition, neurotransmitters and hormones controlled by the brain regulate secretion activity of the gut.
 This back and forth, gut-brain connection might explain why a recent paper published in Neurochemical Research proposed a link between irritable bowel syndrome (IBS) and cognitive impairment or dementia.

 A diverse population of bacteria lives inside the digestive tract.
 Studies have shown that bacterial imbalance in the gut can lead to IBS.
 With symptoms like chronic abdominal pain and fluctuating bowel issues, IBS is a complicated disorder that can last for decades.
-One possible remedy for these miserable conditions is probiotic supplements -the microscopic “good” bacteria that can wipe out most intestinal problems.
-For recommendations on the best probiotic supplements, try Flora Life - It is the first and only delayed-release probiotic supplement that’s acid-proof, meaning it can pass through the stomach alive.
+One possible remedy for these miserable conditions is probiotic supplements -the microscopic ?good? bacteria that can wipe out most intestinal problems.

 In addition to digestive issues, some people with IBS experience respiratory, neurological, neuromuscular, psychological, and sleep problems, which the paper suggests may be due to the bi-directional pathways between the gut and the brain.
 It is thought that inflammation in the gut caused by IBS can also trigger systemic inflammation, which may impact cognition, if the brain - specifically the hippocampus and cerebellum - are affected.